atlassian/extract-react-types/.changeset/seven-laws-deliver.md

 'extract-react-types': patch
 ---

-Allow proper conversion of keys in TypeScript types that are quoted.
+Adds support for string type keys in TypeScript.